bob-fornal/work-notes/Cloud/AWS/CSAA/cantrill/Relational-Database-Service.md

 * A single **primary** instance plus zero or more replicas.
 * No local storage; it uses a shared **cluster volume**.
 * Faster provisioning, improved availability, and performance.
-* Cluser Volume: Maximum of 128 TB, 6 Replicas, AZs.
+* Cluster Volume: Maximum of 128 TB, 6 Replicas, AZs.
 * All SSD-Based: High IOPS and low latency.
 * Storage is billed based on **what is used**.
-* **High water mark**, billed for the most used.
+* **High watermark**, billed for the most used.
-* Storage which is freed up can be reused.
+* Storage that is freed up can be reused.
 * Replicas can be added and removed without requiring storage provisioning.
 * Cluster Endpoint and Reader Endpoint.